timadair/sdk-components-example-angular-app/README.md

 ### Add a Theme (styles.scss)
 By default things will come unstyled.
 There's a good reason for that, it's much easier to *add* styles than it is to remove them(ask any web dev).
 So in general component styles are *opt-in* rather than *opt-out*.

-Still though, it's pretty ugly huh.
-Luckily we include a few pre-built theme files, which is just the thing to add to get things a bit more presentable.
+Still though, it's pretty ugly huh?
+Luckily we include a few [pre-built theme files](https://senzing.github.io/sdk-components-ng/additional-documentation/themes/pre-built.html), which is just the thing to add to get things a bit more presentable.
 Lets add one to the styles.scss file in the application:

 ```scss
 @import '@senzing/sdk-components-ng/styles/themes/senzing.css';